Charles R. Brayton: Loss of sight

-The "Brayton Act"
+Brayton Act

-In 1901, faced with a split in the state Republican party following the death in office of Republican Governor William Gregory, Brayton urged the passage of a law shifting power from the office of Governor to the securely Republican State Senate.
-This law, which became known as the "Brayton Act", granted almost all appointment powers to the State Senate and limited the Governor to naming his own private secretary and a small handful of minor official positions.
+In 1901, faced with a split in the state Republican Party after the death in office of Republican Governor William Gregory, Brayton urged the passage of a law shifting power from the office of Governor to the securely-Republican State Senate.
+The law, which became known as the Brayton Act, granted almost all appointment powers to the State Senate and limited the Governor to naming his own private secretary and a small handful of minor official positions.
 The legislation served its purpose when Democrat Lucius F. C. Garvin was elected Governor in 1903.
-The law remained in effect until the "Bloodless Revolution" of 1935, when Democrats took control of the State Senate.
+The law remained in effect until the "Bloodless Revolution" of 1935, when the Democrats took control of the State Senate.

 Lobbying controversy

-Brayton became an issue in the 1906 gubernatorial election when Democratic candidate James H. Higgins made public discontent with Brayton's influence the centerpiece of his campaign.
+Brayton became an issue in the 1906 gubernatorial election when the Democratic candidate, James H. Higgins, made public discontent with Brayton's influence the centerpiece of his campaign.
 According to Higgins, "the evils of lobbying" had become "an exclusive and oppressive monopoly" in Brayton's hands.
-Higgins won the election, and his criticisms were echoed by The New York Times, which referred to Brayton as "Rhode Island's Despot" and said that "for forty years Brayton's control over the General Assembly, and consequently over all legislation, has been practically absolute".
+Higgins won the election, and his criticisms were echoed by The New York Times, which referred to Brayton as "Rhode Island's Despot" and said that "for forty years Brayton's control over the General Assembly, and consequently over all legislation, has been practically absolute."

 Brayton operated out of the Rhode Island State House office of High Sheriff of Providence County, Hunter C. White.
 In 1907, one of Governor Higgins' first acts in office was to order White to expel Brayton, whom he described as a "moral and political pest" in the pay of the New York, New Haven and Hartford Railroad, the Providence Telephone Company, the Rhode Island Company, and other special interests.
-White refused, saying the matter was outside of the purview of the Governor's office, and accusing the Governor of "insolence" and political opportunism.
+White refused, saying that the matter was outside of the purview of the Governor's office and accusing the Governor of "insolence" and political opportunism.

 Defending himself against charges of improper conduct on behalf oh his clients, Brayton said, "I have been the scapegoat of my party.
 People have said all sorts of things about me, most of them lies.
 I am not as bad as I have been painted, but I do not care much what people say.
 What I have done has been for the benefit of the Republican Party, and every time I have taken a retainer from any corporation I have always stipulated that I would drop the case if it turned out to be against the interest of my party."